runemadsen/runemadsen-2012/writings/printing-code/index.md

 * [Elements of Typographic Style by Robert Bringhurst](http://amzn.to/17cWk9) Want to know about typefaces?
 This is the book.
 * [The Interaction of Color by Josef Albers](http://amzn.to/NGs4R2).
 Want to know about color?
 This is the book.
 * A Little-Known Story About a Movement, a Magazine, and the Computer's Arrival in Art: New Tendencies and Bit International
+* Dynamic Identities in Cultural and Public Contexts - Ulrike Felsing

 Recommended Blogs